 Step 1 – Remove Everything, Declutter, and Donate.

-The first step in updating your messy linen closet is to remove everything and declutter.
+The first step in updating your messy linen closet is to remove everything and declutter the linen closet.

 Take everything out of the closet and sort it into piles you plan to keep, donate, or toss.
 Be honest with yourself about what you really need and actually use, and don’t be afraid to let go of items that are taking up valuable space.

-Donate, toss, or sell any worn-out, stained, or no longer needed items.
-Try to resist the urge to keep things just to fill in every inch of storage space.
+Donate, toss, or sell worn-out, stained, unused items.
+Try to resist the urge to keep things to fill in every inch of storage space.

 Step 2 – Take Inventory